opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2016-5-03-tensors_in_tensorflow.md

  - Random Tensor
  - Placeholder Tensor

 These tensors varies in its basic functionality.
-The objective of this program is to familiarize on different types of tensor and also on a couple of commands in tensor flow.
+Constant Tensors takes constant values.
+A variable tensor is considered as a storage tensor which holds the tensor values.
+A variable tensor is associated with the initialization command.
+At the time of variable tensor creation, it is always initialised with zeros.
+Once the initialization command is run using the session, every variable tensor gets populated with the value you want it to be populated.
+A random tensor is that which populates a node with random values.
+There are many random tensor commands in tensor flow to generate random tensors.
+A placeholder tensor is always fed with the values for it to compute. feed_dict argument is used along with session run command to populate a place holder tensor value.
+Ojective of this program is to familiarize on different types of tensor and also on a couple of commands in tensor flow.

 ### Example 3: